Fair work and pay

 We published a gender pay gap action plan in March 2019.

 Its aim is to bring together a cross-government approach to tackle the causes of gendered inequality in the labour market.

 The plan will address inequalities faced by women, particularly disabled women, minority ethnic women, women from poorer socioeconomic backgrounds, and women with caring responsibilities.

 It sets out a range of actions that we want to take over the coming years to further reduce the gender pay gap for employees in Scotland.

 Real Living Wage

 We actively champion the real Living Wage which helps to ensure peoples' basic pay meets the cost of living.

-We have already achieved our target of reaching 1,000 accredited employers by autumn 2017.
-This has helped ensure that, at 81.6%, Scotland has the highest rate of workers in the UK earning the real Living Wage.
+There are now just under 1500 Living Wage accredited employers in Scotland.
+This has helped ensure that, at 80.6%, Scotland has the highest rate of workers in the UK earning the real Living Wage.